The 20 Best Dentatorubral-Pallidoluysian Atrophy Doctors Near Me in Philadelphia, PA

 Accepting New Patients

-Colin Ellis is a Neurologist in Philadelphia, Pennsylvania.
+Colin Ellis is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Ellis is rated as an Experienced provider by MediFind in the treatment of Dentatorubral-Pallidoluysian Atrophy.
-His top areas of expertise are Partial Familial Epilepsy, Seizures, Epilepsy, and Generalized Tonic-Clonic Seizure.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Partial Familial Epilepsy, Epilepsy, and Generalized Tonic-Clonic Seizure.
+Dr. Ellis is board certified in Psych & Neurology/Epilepsy (AMA)Neurology, 2016.
 Dr. Ellis is currently accepting new patients.

 Experienced in Dentatorubral-Pallidoluysian Atrophy